Anjok07/ultimatevocalremovergui/README.md

     - **3band_44100 Models**
         - **MGM-v5-3Band-44100-BETA.pth** - This model does well removing vocals within the mid-rang frequencies.
 Frequency cut-off is 18000 kHz.
 Must be used with **3band_44100.json** file!
     - **3band_44100_mid Models**
-        - **MGM-v5-MIDSIDE-44100-BETA1.pth** - This model does well removing vocals within the mid-rang frequencies.
+        - **MGM-v5-MIDSIDE-44100-BETA1.pth** - This model does well removing vocals within the mid-range frequencies.
 Frequency cut-off is 18000 kHz.
 Must be used with **3band_44100_mid.json** file!
-        - **MGM-v5-MIDSIDE-44100-BETA2.pth** - This model does well removing vocals within the mid-rang frequencies.
+        - **MGM-v5-MIDSIDE-44100-BETA2.pth** - This model does well removing vocals within the mid-range frequencies.
 Frequency cut-off is 18000 kHz.
 Must be used with **3band_44100_mid.json** file!
     - **4band_44100**
         - **MGM-v5-4Band-44100-BETA1.pth** - This model does very well on lower-mid range frequencies.
 Frequency cut-off is 20000 kHz.
 Must be used with **4band_44100.json** file!
         - **MGM-v5-4Band-44100-BETA2.pth** - This model does very well on lower-mid range frequencies.
 Frequency cut-off is 20000 kHz.
 Must be used with **4band_44100.json** file!

-A special thank you to aufr33 for helping me expand the dataset used to train some of these models and for the helpful training tips.

 ### Inference Commands

-The following example shows how to run a model from the "2band_32000 Models" above.
+The following example shows how to run a model from the "2band_32000 Models" section above.
 ```
 python inference.py -g 0 -m 2band_32000.json -P models/MGM-v5-2Band-32000-BETA1.pth -i "INPUT"
 ```